floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 ## Kibana: Plugin Configuration

 Kibana requires you to whitelist all HTTP headers that should be passed from Kibana to Elasticsearch.
-The multi tenancy feature uses one specific header, named `sgtenant`.
+The Multi-Tenancy feature uses one specific header, named `sgtenant`.
 Add this header and also the standard `Authorization` header to the white list.
 If the `sgtenant` header is not whitelisted, an error message is logged on startup and the status of Kibana will be red.

 ```yaml
 elasticsearch.requestHeadersWhitelist: ["sgtenant", "Authorization", ...]